Entrepreneurship Competition - Terms & Conditions

 c.
 Nothing in these Terms limits liability for death or personal injury caused by negligence, fraud, or any other liability which cannot be excluded by law.

 d.
-By entering the Competition the entrants acknowledge that to the extend applicable and not excluded under this clause, each Organiser is only liable for loss, damage, expenses, injury or similar caused by itself and the entrant agrees to pursue any claim arising from the actions of an Organiser exclusively against the relevant Organiser.
+By entering the Competition, the entrants acknowledge that to the extent applicable and not excluded under this clause, each Organiser is only liable for loss, damage, expenses, injury or similar caused by itself and the entrant agrees to pursue any claim arising from the actions of an Organiser exclusively against the relevant Organiser.

 11. Replacement and Withdrawal